mehtasahil31/ClearBlade/README.md

 5. Then I went in the roles menu and in the Authenticated/Message Topic section, I added a message topic and subscribed to that.

-## Phase 2
+## Step 2

-I installed cClearBlade-Python-SDK
+I installed ClearBlade-Python-SDK

 	pip install clearblade